ds5110/git-intro/README.md

     > which also contributed to my confusion.
 I removed it.
 * Document the entire pipeline
   * The **entire** pipeline must be reproducible from the command line, from data source(s) to final result.
-  * Document your data source(s) and show how to access the original source(s).
+  * Document your **authoritative** data source(s) and show how to access the original source(s) with code.
-  * If necessary, provide sample/simulated data
-  to enable testing/verification by others.
+  * If necessary, provide sample/simulated data cleansed of PII to enable testing/verification by others.
 * Acknowledge, acknowledge, acknowledge
   * Cite all data sources and provide links to the original/authoritative sources.
   * If you get code and/or ideas from someone else, make sure you have their permission and